OpenDSA/OpenDSA/RST/en/CS5040slides/ProjManage.rst

    * This semester, we will pay a lot of attention to your **process**
       *   We are working on ways to grade process
+      *   (We are nto there yet -- Milestones and metrics for test suites are as close as we have come so far.)

 .. slide:: Scheduling